openego/eTraGo/doc/howToUse.rst

 For more specific or extensive changes you are kindly invited to write code and add new functionalities.
 Please see Section Section ref:`Contributing_ref`.

-Once the calculation has finished, the ``Etrago-object`` will contain all of the resulting data.
+Once the calculation has finished, the ``Etrago object`` will contain all of the resulting data.
 Some principal results (e.g. annual system costs) are calculated by the function :meth:`etrago.calc_results<etrago.analyze.calc_results.calc_etrago_results>`.
 Additionally, several plotting functions are available (:meth:`etrago.analyze.plot<etrago.analyze.plot>`).
 To save the results, you can write them to csv files.
 You can specify this export within the ``args``.

 .. _Examples: